lucj/provider-jet-exoscale/README.md

 2. Provider installation

-Install the Exoscale provider by using the following command
+Install the Exoscale provider by using the following command replacing:
+- ARCH with arm64 or amd64

 ```
-kubectl crossplane install provider lucj/provider-jet-exoscale-amd64:v0.0.0-24.g7608dd6
+kubectl crossplane install provider lucj/provider-jet-exoscale-ARCH:latest
 ```

-Note: arm64 will be available soon

 3. Create Exoscale resources: